Review: The Datacolor Spyder5Capture Pro

-Datacolor sent over its Spyder5Capture Pro kit, which contains the Spyder5Elite calibration tool, the SpyderCHECKR color chart, the SpyderCUBE which helps with white balance, and the SpyderLENSCAL which helps you fine-tune the focus of your camera.
-All of that is bundled in a sturdy padded flight case and you get a license for the Spyder5ELITE software.
+Datacolor sent over its Spyder5Capture Pro kit, which contains the Spyder5Elite calibration tool, the SpyderCHECKR color chart, the SpyderCUBE helps with white balance, and the SpyderLENSCAL which helps you fine-tune the focus of your camera.
+All of that is bundled in a sturdy padded flight case, and you get a license for the Spyder5ELITE software.

 Calibrators, mount up!